woodstockcs/labs/initials/README.md

 You may assume that the only spaces in the user’s input will be single spaces between words.

+## Pseudocode

+First, write in pseudocode.txt at right some pseudocode that implements this program, even if not (yet!) sure how to write it in code.
+Remember a computer cannot see the entire name at one time like a human.
+Your program will have to analyze the name one character at a time.

+{% spoiler "Spoiler" %}

+1. Start out by using get_string() to promts a user for a name.
+1. Print out the first character of the name as an upper case char.
+1. Then iterate through the remaining characters of the string.
+    1. Does the char you are looking at tell you then next char is an initial?
+If so, print out the next char using upper case.

+{% endspoiler %}

 {% next %}

 ## Usage